alowet/distributionalRL/README_data.md

 - - `time`: array of shape (6000,), containing `pcolor_time_full[:-1]`
 - `timecourses`: array of shape `(n_trial_types, total_cells, 6000)`, containing the average response of each neuron to each trial type across `time`.
 In this case the averaging has been performed on smoothed timecourses.

+Finally, in addition to these files, there are three subfolders corresponding to the three subjects whose data are specifically plotted in `neural_analysis/plot_sample_data.ipynb` (e.g. `AL60`).
+These subfolders start out either empty or with several .png files; they will be fully populated after running the code in this notebook.
+These subfolders are not created automatically in the code, so it will throw an error if they are deleted.

 ## `behavior-plots`

 This folder contains processed data from the example mice/sessions used in Fig. 1h and 4d,g.
-It also contains several combined data files used for facemap decoding (e.g. Fig. 1d) ond quantification of optogenetic effects (Fig. 5).
+It also contains several combined data files used for facemap decoding (e.g. Fig. 1d) and quantification of optogenetic effects (Fig. 5).

 The file 'SameRewDist_facemap_decoding_104_9853e89f4e8252dc9d707f95c8909d05.p' is used in `behavior_analysis/behavior_decoding.ipynb`.
 It contains the following fields: